geelen/glenmaddern.com/src/articles/_javascript-in-2015.md

 #### Call for Feedback

-This is my first serious attempt at a screencast, so if you watched it and have some thoughts on how I could improve, get in touch!
+This is my first serious attempt at a screencast, so if you watched it and have some thoughts, get in touch!
 And if you'd like to hear about when the next one launches, pop your email in here:

 <form _form action="http://glenmaddern.createsend.com/t/t/s/hyshd/" method="post">
   <input id="fieldEmail" name="cm-hyshd-hyshd" type="email" required placeholder="Email" />